Conference Day Two

 • Elena Diez Cecilia Senior Director of External Innovation, DPDS, Johnson & Johnson

-• Jerry McMahon President & Chief Executive Officer, STORM Therapeutics Ltd.
+• Jerry McMahon Chief Executive Officer & President, STORM Therapeutics Ltd.

 • Nikolai Naryshkin Chief Scientific Officer, Ribonaut Therapeutics

-• Jennifer Petter Chief Scientific Officer, Arrakis Therapeutics Inc.
+• Jennifer Petter Founder and Scientific Chief and Officer, Arrakis Therapeutics Inc.

 • Atsushi Shiomi Director of Innovation Research Partnering, NS Pharma, Inc.